Best Things to Do in Bordeaux for a Great Time in Southwest France!

 Dating back to the fifteenth century, the ancient belfry of Bordeaux Town Hall features these distinctive twin towers topped with conically shaped slate roofs.

 This medieval construction was built on parts of the gate of Porte Saint Éloy at the old ramparts to the city.
-Back in the past, the gate used to house a small prison that kept offenders behind a ten-centimeter-thick door.
+In the past, the gate used to house a small prison that kept offenders behind a ten-centimeter-thick door.

-The impressive bell, dating from the eighteenth century, can be clearly seen.
-It weighs 7750 tons and it chimes only once a year, on July 14, Bastille Day.
+The impressive bell, dating from the eighteenth century, can be seen.
+It weighs 7750 tons and chimes only once a year, on July 14, Bastille Day.

 See your Reflection at Place de la Bourse and Le Miroir d’Eau